MeWs-byte/MiFloV2/README.md

 ### Extras

-Run `renderip.py` to render the ip
+- Run `renderip.py` to render the ip
+- If you have a dht sensor , use dht.py as a starting point
+- If you have a HC-SR04 ultrasonic sensor , use ultrasonic.py as a starting point (for example to use it to turn off the alarm)

 ### Troubleshooting